oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. note::

-    Python-oracledb connection pools must be created, used and closed within the same process.
+    Python-oracledb driver connection pools must be created, used, and closed within the same process.
 Sharing pools or connections across processes has unpredictable behavior.

     Using connection pools in multi-threaded architectures is supported.